-Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
+Each medical insurance carrier's pharmacy benefit manager has its own rules about how prescription drugs are covered.
 To avoid potentially costly surprises, you need to do your homework.

-If you or a covered family member regularly takes medication, make sure you're comfortable with the insurance carrier's coverage for drugs you and your covered family members need:
+If you or a covered family member regularly takes medication, make sure you're comfortable with the carrier's coverage for drugs you and your covered family members need:

 - Call the medical insurance carrier before you enroll.
-Get a list of prescription drug questions to ask. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you.
+Get a list of prescription drug questions to ask the insurance carriers. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you.